rajabishek/java-essentials/manuscript/03_oops.md

 > - A java file can have atmost have only 1 public class.
 > - The java file name must exactly match the name of the public class present in it.
 > - The class where the entry must start must have the `public static void main(String[] args)` method declaration.
+> - Instance variable can be accessed using the dot syntax, i.e `object.data`.